decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-07-modeling-the-adversary.md

 ### Mixed corruptions

 In some cases, we are interested in a mix of say $f$ Byzantine and $k$ crash corruptions (for example [here](https://eprint.iacr.org/2022/805)) or any other mix.
-For example, when the requirement is $n>3k+2k$ it can be thought of as if the adversary has a corruption budget of $n-1$ where each Byzantine corruption costs 3 and each crash corruption costs 2.
+For example, when the requirement is $n>3f+2k$ it can be thought of as if the adversary has a corruption budget of $n-1$ where each Byzantine corruption costs 3 and each crash corruption costs 2.

 ### Sleepy model

-In the [sleepy model](https://eprint.iacr.org/2016/918.pdf) of Pass and Shi, in addition to being either honest or corrupt, parties can be either *active* or *inactive* each round.
+In the [sleepy model](https://eprint.iacr.org/2016/918.pdf) of Pass and Shi, in addition to being either honest or corrupt, parties may be *active* or *inactive* in each round.
 The assumption is that the threshold bound on the adversary holds at each round on the actual number of active parties in that round.
 This is sometimes called the [dynamic participation](https://eprint.iacr.org/2023/280.pdf) model.
 This is similar to a model assuming a mix of Byzantine failures (with a corruption cost of 2) and mobile oblivious crash failures (with a corruption cost of 1).

 ### Mobile sluggish